Not Your Typical Tourist

 Tracing the Ancestors: Our 30-Day Guide to Finding Kin in China

-Recognizing his age and his deep desire for connection, my family and I set a firm goal: plan a trip to that very village next year.
-I initially braced myself for months of slow, complex research, maybe even requiring a lonely solo scouting mission.
+Recognizing his age and his deep desire for connection, my family and I set a firm goal: plan a trip to that very village.
+I initially braced myself for months of complex research, but thanks to the right digital tools, we went from a Facebook post to a WeChat video call with living relatives in just one month.

 Step 1: Secure the Clues (The Foundation)